Biden says he expects Russia will invade Ukraine - The Boston Globe

 The president’s comments came as Russia has marshaled more than 100,000 troops to the border with Ukraine over the past several months.
 Biden has vowed extensive sanctions if an invasion happens, but he suggested that they would not be enough to keep Putin from moving forward with military action.

 “I probably shouldn’t go any further.
-But I think it will hurt him bad,” he said.
+But I think it will hurt him badly,” he said.

 Later, Biden offered less certainty, saying that he was not sure whether Putin had made up his mind on invading.

-“I suspect it matters which side of the bed he gets up on as to exactly what he’s going to do,” the president said.
+“I suspect it matters which side of the bed he gets up on in the morning as to exactly what he’s going to do,” the president said.

 Earlier in the news conference, Biden accused Republicans of refusing to get “in the game” on governing the country and insisted that he did not overpromise to the American people despite his failure to pass wide-ranging social spending legislation or voting rights protections.